CirrusMD/MobileSDK-Documentation/authentication-api.md

 #### Request Signing

 Requests are signed and authenticated using JWTs.
 Each customer is given an _client\_id_ and a _shared\_secret_ that is used for signing.
+More details on the JWT specification can be found at https://jwt.io/introduction/

 Below is the json claim used to generate the JWT.

 ```
 {
     "client_id": <uuid>,
     "exp": 1512057262 # unix timestamp 2 minutes from now
     "iat": 1512057262 # unix timestamp when claim created
 }
 ```